Assess breach of contract damages: 10 steps

 Just because you have been the victim of a breach of contract, does that mean you are entitled to breach of contract damages – and if so, how much will they be?
 It is critical, before beginning a claim, to evaluate realistically what it might be worth.

-Damages are usually awarded to an injured party to compensate for any loss suffered as a result of the defaulting party’s actions or non-actions.
-However, on rare occasions damages can be assessed on a non-compensatory basis.
+Damages are usually awarded to an injured party for losses suffered as a result of the defaulting party’s actions or non-actions.
 The purpose of an award of damages for breach of contract is to put the injured party in the position it would have been in had the contract been performed.

 Consider the following steps when assessing damages: